 Strategic Instruction Model

-At the request of the Florida Department of Education, Bureau of Exceptional Student Education and Student Services (BEESS), the FDLRS Administration Project has assumed responsibility for working with Florida’s SIM Professional Developers to coordinate the SIM Initiative in the Sunshine State.
+At the request of the Florida Department of Education, Bureau of Exceptional Student Education (BESE), the FDLRS Administration Project has assumed responsibility for working with Florida’s SIM Professional Developers to coordinate the SIM Initiative in the Sunshine State.
 We are privileged to have the opportunity to work with these committed educators.

 The University of Kansas Center for Research on Learning developed the Strategic Instruction Model (SIM).
 For over thirty years, they have conducted research designed to develop ways to help students meet the demands of life, not just in school but after they leave school as well.
 Their overriding goal has been to develop an integrated model to address many of the needs of diverse learners.
 Out of this effort, SIM has evolved.
 In essence, SIM is about promoting effective teaching and learning of critical content in schools.
 SIM strives to help teachers make decisions about what is of greatest importance, what we can teach students to help them to learn, and how to teach them well.
 There are two components in SIM: Learning Strategies and Content Enhancement Routines.

 SIM encompasses more than 30 specific Learning Strategies that can help students overcome specific learning difficulties that impede literacy, from identifying words in a text to completing assignments on time to writing complete essays.

 Students use SIM Learning Strategies--an approach to learning and using information--to help them understand information and solve problems.
 Students who do not know or use good learning strategies often learn passively and ultimately fail in school.
 SIM Learning Strategy instruction focuses on making students active learners.